Ice Formation Photography

 As the golden glow of the last hour of the day reflected off the ice, I found myself at ease with the ice.
 It only took me a few hours to feel a comfort.

-With views like this – how you not wish to explore?
+With views like this – how you do not wish to explore?
 Absolutely exceptional.

 Whoo Hoo!
-I braved the ice.
-I lived.
-Have to thank my talented guide (husband) for telling me what ice to stay off of when venturing closer to the lighthouse and allowing me to stop and explore the shoreline for ice formation photography.
+I braved the ice AND I lived.
+Have to thank my talented guide (husband) for telling me what ice to stay off of when venturing closer to the lighthouse and allowing me to stop and explore the shoreline for ice formations.
 Couldn’t have asked for a better day.
 The photos turned out better than I had hoped for.

 It was a feat to get me out as far as I went today.
 I did make it out to the fishing reef and from Sherwood Point to Sand Bay.